Once upon a time, PhpStorm was the IDE I loved. I thought I would use it all my life, happily without looking at any other editor.

 Are you confused?
-Are you yelling “why”?
+Are you yelling “why” to the deaf sky?
 What happened between PhpStorm and me?
 Why a PHP developer would use this… old smelly thing called Vim?

 I was happy with PhpStorm.
 We had a productive relationship.
 Its basic rules was simple, as simple as many text editor in the computing world.
 You use a mouse, you click where you want to change or add something, somewhere.
 The basic editor.
 We are all used to that from the beginning of times!